Shukubo(Temple lodging)

 Meals

-Guests staying at one of the temple lodgings in Koyasan can enjoy unique Buddhist Vegetarian Cuisine known as Shoujin Ryori.
+Guests staying at one of the shukubos in Koyasan can enjoy unique Buddhist Vegetarian Cuisine known as Shojin Ryori.

-Shoujin Ryouri had originated in China, and is based on the Buddhist precept that one should not cause harm to other living creatures.
-Though the origin of Shoujin Ryori may have come from outside of Japan, the flavor and ingredients have been changed by the monks in Japan over the centuries to align with local ingredients and tastes.
+Shojin Ryori had originated in China, and is based on the Buddhist precept that one should not cause harm to other living creatures.
+Though the origin of Shojin Ryori may have come from outside of Japan, the flavor and ingredients have been changed by the monks in Japan over the centuries to align with local ingredients and tastes.

 This simple dish made of roasted and ground white sesame seeds boiled together with starch powdered arrowroot is one of the most popular ingredients in Shojin Ryori.
 It is a fragrant and nourishing dish with a silky texture.